openstack-archive/ansible-role-container-registry/README.md

 ===============================

 A role to deploy a container registry.
-For now, the role only supports Docker Registry v2.
+For now, the role only support Docker Registry v2.

 Requirements
 ------------